 If you’ve decided that it’s time to replace your carbon accounting spreadsheet with carbon management software, then you’ve come to the right place.
 However choosing the right carbon management software can be a challenging task.
 In order to make sure you're selecting the software that meets your needs and provides the best value, it is important to understand the features and benefits of the different carbon management software solutions available.
 Here are some key considerations to keep in mind when selecting the best carbon management software platform for your organization.

 First, consider the type of carbon management system you need.
-Whether you’re a professional services firm or an enterprise company, there are different software solutions for different types of organizations and different levels of carbon management, so make sure you identify the right software for you.
+Whether you’re an enterprise company, a public sector organization, or a professional services firm, there are different software solutions for different types of organizations and different levels of carbon management, so make sure you identify the right software for you.

 For example, there are a few solutions on the market that help organizations to keep track of their Scope 1 and Scope 2 emissions.
 However, Scope 3 emissions are notoriously difficult to track, and many solutions lack robust Scope 3 emissions management.